 Technology has taken our lives over in so many different ways today.
 Many people do not realize that their smartphone or television is one of the main reasons why they cannot sleep.
 To relax and unwind, a person needs to take their mind off these things.
 They need to put their smartphone down and switch the television off.
 This will also aid in reducing anxiety just before bed, due to a calmer state-of-mind.
 Limiting access to technology an hour before bed would be an excellent idea for people who experience Hypnic Jerking.

 #3.
 Herbal remedies

-Taking a cup of your best brand of natural tea can assist in providing a relaxing effect in a person.
+Taking a cup of natural tea can assist in providing a relaxing effect in a person.
 Lavender, Chamomile, and Eucalyptus are only three examples of such herbs.
 A visit to a local health store will offer many calming and relaxation teas to choose from, so every person should be able to find an option that they can enjoy.
 One cup of this tea before bed can help to reduce stress and put the person’s mind at rest so they can fall asleep easier and reduce their risk of Hypnic Jerking.

 Our Final Thoughts

 There are a variety of conditions that can have an adverse impact on sleep.
 Hypnic Jerking is relatively popular and affects more than half of the population.
 This condition can be disturbing and may cause a person to wake up suddenly and struggle to fall asleep again afterward.

 Even though not considered a condition treatable through modern medicine, there are some effective ways a person can help to reduce the occurrence of Hypnic Jerking when they fall asleep.
 Implementing these steps can assist with providing an improvement in overall sleep quality, as well as sleep duration, leading to a significant improvement in day-to-day functionality, since sleep deficiency can cause many adverse impacts on a person’s psychological and physiological health.